luminati-io/proxy-integrations/README.md

 # Proxy Integrations

-If you're like most web developers and scraping experts, you've probably used Selenium or an equivalent browser automation tool for one of your projects.
+If you're like most web developers and scraping experts, you've probably used <b>Selenium</B> or an equivalent browser automation tool for one of your projects.
 These are powerful testing and web page interaction tools but in most cases they require a proper <b>proxy IP integration</b> to successfully complete certain job types without getting blocked.
 There are 2 options for proxy integrations — the first is integrating directly with [Bright Data super proxies](https://brightdata.com/proxy-types/super-proxy) and the second is through the Bright Data [proxy manager](https://github.com/luminati-io/luminati-proxy).